getodk/docs/contributing.rst

 - ``preload`` attribute can take one of the following three values: **auto**, **metadata** or **none**.

-- ``poster`` attribute contains the source address for an an image to be shown while the video is downloading, or until the user hits the play button.
+- ``poster`` attribute contains the source address for an image to be shown while the video is downloading, or until the user hits the play button.

 .. note::